atksh/python_prtree/README.md

   - Fixed a bug that one cannot insert to an empty PRTree at `0.5.0`.
 - `rebuild` with already given data since `>=0.5.0`.
   - For better performance when too many insert/erase operations are called since.
+- The `insert` and `query` methods can now be passed pickable Python objects instead of int64 indexes since `>=0.5.2`.
+  - See the example below for more details.

 This package is mainly for **mostly static situations** where insertion and deletion events rarely occur (e.g. map matching).